huBioinfo/CytoCommunity/README.md

 ## Usage

-The CytoCommunity algorithm that can be used in either an unsupervised or a supervised learning mode for TCNs identification consists of two components: a soft TCN assignment learning module and a TCN ensemble procedure to determine the final robust TCNs.
+The CytoCommunity algorithm for TCNs indentification can be used in either an unsupervised or a supervised learning mode.
+It consists of two components: a soft TCN assignment learning module and a TCN ensemble procedure to determine the final robust TCNs.

 You can apply CytoCommunity algorithm in the following five steps: